CodeDotJS/SmallNode/README.md

 --

-Now, install the package :
+Now, install the package, just run :

-npm install
+- npm install

-speaker module can create problem and you won't able to install it, so, use the command which I've give above.
+speaker module can create problem and you won't able to install it, so use the above command to install it properly.

 --